HMS-IDAC/repressilator-colony-rings/README.md

 # READ-ME

-The code in this repository can be used to reproduce the “Repressilator-based Inference of Growth at a Single-cell level” as detailed in Riglar et al, “Bacterial variability in the mammalian gut captured by a single-cell synthetic oscillator” (currently under review and released as a preprint doi: https://www.biorxiv.org/content/10.1101/472720v1).
+The code in this repository can be used to reproduce the “Repressilator-based inference of growth at a single-cell level” as detailed in Riglar et al, “Bacterial variability in the mammalian gut captured by a single-cell synthetic oscillator” (currently under review and released as a preprint doi: https://www.biorxiv.org/content/10.1101/472720v1).

 ## Getting Started